pc-ace-productions-360_28942851808_o (4).jpg

 #BmorePaddleMore

 Paddlesports are here in the waters of Baltimore.
-The Baltimore Blueway is a network of water trails and public access points for non-motorized craft that connects cultural, historic, and natural sites throughout the Baltimore waterfront and promotes an exciting new way to experience our city.
+The Baltimore Blueway is a network of eight water trails spanning over 20 miles of urban shoreline, connecting a diverse array of cultural, historic, and natural sites for unique and awe-inspiring paddling experiences along Baltimore's Waterfront.

 Plan Your Next Blueway Trip!